-(1) All options granted to our Named Executive Officers vest over four years with 25% of the total number of shares subject to an option vesting after the first year and 1/48th per month thereafter; except that the options that expire on October 19, 2018 vest over four years with 50% of the total number of shares subject to such options vesting after two years and 1/48th per month thereafter; provided, that vesting of all options is subject to acceleration following specified events as described under "-Effect of change in control on stock option awards" below.
+(1) All options granted to our Named Executive Officers vest over four years with 25% of the total number of shares subject to an option vesting after the first year and 1/48th per month thereafter; except that the options that expire on October 19, 2018 vested over four years with 50% of the total number of shares subject to such options vesting after two years and 1/48th per month thereafter; provided, that (i) vesting of all options is subject to acceleration following specified events as described under "-Effect of change in control on stock option awards" below and (ii) in connection with Mr. Aasen's retirement on April 18, 2014, each of his outstanding options that was not fully vested was accelerated by six months and his right to exercise the options was extended to 18 months following his retirement date.
+Additionally, while Dr. Hacksell retired from the Company on March 11, 2015, his outstanding options will continue to vest during the term of his executive employment transition agreement with the Company.